Runsolar/motodriver/README.md

 * motorId - unique motor identifier;
 * groupId - unique group identifier.

-You can call this method both at the beginning of initialization of objects in the body of the setup function and during the operation of your motor control algorithm.
+You can call this method both at the beginning of initialization of objects in the body of the **setup** function and during the operation of your motor control algorithm in the **loop** function or interrupts functions.

 ...